 The bridge’s chief engineer, Edward Lupfer, drove the first car across the bridge on March 1927.
 The bridge then opened to the public on June 1 of that year, with the official ceremony to be held two months later.

 The official opening ceremony held on August 7, 1927, was an international affair.
 The main speaker of the day was Edward, Prince of Wales who gave a brief, but eloquent speech:

 “It gives me great pleasure to be present on the occasion of the formal dedication of this bridge which commemorates the peace which has happily endured between the British Empire and the United States for more than a century.

-“What has been said of the relations of the English speaking peoples and what I am to say is but the verbal acknowledgement of a common feeling, shared equally and alike by the Englishmen, Canadians and Americans who are gathered here.
-We speak the same language, we cherish the same ideals of citizenship, we hold a common principal in government, of individual liberty under the law.
+“What has been said of the relations of the English speaking peoples and what I am to say is but the verbal acknowledgment of a common feeling, shared equally and alike by the Englishmen, Canadians, and Americans who are gathered here.
+We speak the same language, we cherish the same ideals of citizenship, we hold a common principle in government, of individual liberty under the law.

 The new Peace Bridge made Buffalo and Fort Erie the main port of entry to each nation from the other.
 At the time of its completion, it was the only automobile bridge on the Great Lakes.
 Although newer bridges have been built, the Peace Bridge remains busy, carrying an average of 4,000 trucks on a daily basis.

 Click here to see video from the dedication ceremony and here to see photos.